n3ddih/NahamconCTF-writeups/Forensics/README.md

 A CONSTELLATIONS employee had his machine crash and he lost all his work.
 Thankfully IT managed to get a memory dump.
 Can you recover his work?
 ```
 Notable words are `memory dump`

+The most common tool to analyze a memory dump is [volatility](https://github.com/volatilityfoundation/volatility/wiki/Volatility-Usage)

+>For all the command references go [here](https://github.com/volatilityfoundation/volatility/wiki/Command-Reference)</br>

+If you're using Kali Linux you can install it by `apt install volatility`